Sibra-Soft/audiostation/README.md

 | APL  | Audiostation Playlist File         |               |
 | M3U  | Playlist File                      |               |

-** De convertion column tells you if a file must be converted before it can be played by Audiostation.
+** The convertion column tells you if a file must be converted before it can be played by Audiostation.

 #### Installation & Packages